nikko9196/grad-dev-test/README.md

 - Run the development: `npm run dev`
 - Open the app in your browser: Eg. In this case, it can be `http://localhost:5173/`

-3. For the Back-End, in the terminal:
+3. For the Back-End, open another terminal:
 - Navigate to the server folder: `cd server`
 - Install dependencies: `npm install`
 - Run the server: `npm run dev`